chongkan/karma-html-reporter/README.md

 > Reporter that formats results in HTML similar to jasmine.

+## What's in this fork?
+I've just unified the output folder and add a little modification to make the plugin work with Karma `0.11.x`

 ## Installation

 The easiest way is to keep `karma-html-reporter` as a devDependency in your `package.json`.